meilisearch/documentation/references/documents.md

 <code-samples id="add_or_update_documents_1" />
 This document is an update of the document found in [add or replace document](/references/documents.md#add-or-replace-documents).
 The documents are matched because they have the same `primaryKey` value `id: 287947`.
-This route will update the `title` field as it changed from `Shazam` to `Shazam ⚡️` and add the new `genre` field to that document.
+This route will update the `title` field as it changed from `Shazam` to `Shazam ⚡️` and add the new `genres` field to that document.
 The rest of the document will remain unchanged.

 #### Response: `202 Accepted`